 “Email provides a credible, long-lasting way to connect with subscribers.
 Sure, you can reach subscribers with a Facebook meme or a tweet, but the lifespan of social posts fade quickly.
 Research shows a tweet’s lifespan is 18 minutes, according to Moz.
 Your tweet lasts for mere minutes and then disappears into the newsfeed abyss never to be found again.
 An email is different.
 It gets prominent placement in an inbox and is easy to reference later on.”

-But how do you build an email list from scratch when you’re just starting out in your Virtual business?
+But how do you go about building an email list from scratch when you’re just starting out in your Virtual business?
 Here are some tips that can help you get started on this important component of your online marketing campaign.